 Tomato leaves yellowing at the bottom of the plant are not necessarily a call for trouble.
 The lower leaves on a large, bushy, mature plant, might not receive sufficient sunlight, causing them to turn yellow.
 This is really nothing to worry about.

-Fungal diseases like Verticillium Wilt and Fusarium Wilt usually cause yellowing that starts from the lower leaves, making their way up to the top of the plant.
-When the disease is left untreated, the plant may eventually die.
+Fungal diseases like early blight, late blight, blossom-end rot, tomato yellow leaf curl virus, Verticillium Wilt and Fusarium Wilt usually cause yellowing that starts from the lower leaves, making their way up to the top of the plant.
+When these tomato diseases are left untreated, the plant may eventually die.

 Wilt diseases mostly thrive under wet conditions, and hosted by nearby weeds.
 You can control wilt diseases by regularly applying fungicides to your tomato plants.
 When the problem persists, you should consider using wilt resistant cultivars for the future projects.

-Pests such as the Psyllid insect usually feed on the leaves, and in the process, inject toxic saliva into the plant, causing the leaves to turn yellow.
+Pests such as the Psyllid insect and tomato hornworms usually feed on the leaves, and in the process, inject toxic saliva into the plant, causing the leaves to turn yellow.
 Stems might also become crooked, and the leaves develop purple tinged veins.

 To confirm a psyllid infestation, check the leaves’ underside for nymphs.
 To prevent the problem, it’s recommended to dust the foliage with Sulfur.
 A spider mite attack could also cause yellow striplings on the leaves.
 An insecticidal soap can help alleviate the problem.